fedor-malyshkin/fedor-malyshkin.github.io/_includes/about_me/description.md

 Another very interesting theme for me it’s machine learning, which I believe will be necessary for every software developer in near future (5-10 years).

-Most of the time I was working on Java, but some time before I decided to study Scala and started using it in my practice.
+Most of the time I am working on Java, but some time before I have decided to study Scala and started using it in my practice.
 Therefore, I am very interested in project where I can improve this skill.
-I have worked quite a lot with relational and non-relational databases, message brokers, build systems, version control systems.
-I’m using testing and code-review in my work.
+I worked a lot with relational and non-relational databases, message brokers, build systems, version control systems.
+In addition I’m using testing and code-review in my work.